Random Forest, Neural Encoder, and Isolation Forest for Early Detection of Fraud

 The workflow implementing the deployment is shown in figure 7.

-Outlier detection: isolation forest
+Option 2: Outlier detection using isolation forest

 Another group of strategies for fraud detection — in the absence of enough fraud examples — relies on techniques for outlier detection.
 Among all of the many available outlier detection techniques, we propose the isolation forest technique (M. Widmann and M. Heine, "Four Techniques for Outlier Detection," KNIME Blog, 2019).